thtroyer/simple-text-generator/README.md

 UI to archive project

-Run training inside UI (in progress, Linux-only and buggy)
+Run training inside UI (in progress, Linux-only, experimental)

 Generate data from model without more training